Spearfoot/utility-scripts-for-freenas-and-vmware-esxi/README.md

 # All-In-One utility scripts for FreeNAS and VMware ESXi
 A set of POSIX-compliant shell scripts for use with FreeNAS and VMware ESXi.

 An All-In-One (AIO) system is a hypervisor with a NAS virtual machine (VM) providing data storage for additional VMs.
-My AIO systems consist of FreeNAS 9.10.x running as a virtual machine (VM) on VMware ESXi 6.0, with direct control of the system's hard drives passed through to the FreeNAS VM via VT-d.
+My AIO systems consist of FreeNAS 9.10.x running as a VM on VMware ESXi 6.0, with direct control of the system's hard drives passed through to the FreeNAS VM via VT-d.
 ESXi and the FreeNAS VM boot from a local datastore, with FreeNAS providing block or NFS-based datastores for additional VMs.

 Everyone crazy enough to build an AIO ends up asking the same questions: